htemiz/Towards-Classification-of-Miniature-Images/README.md

 |Seyyid Lokman|88|9|97|
 |**Total**|**344**|**36**|**380**|

-A couple of examples of the miniatures of each craftsmen:
+A couple of sample miniature images of each craftsmen:

 <table>
 <tr style="text-align: center;"></tr>